 A disk can have one or more partitions.
 C is the partition assigned by default for the installation of the operating system, so if you want to back up the configuration of the operating system and the programs you use, it would be enough to back up the C partition and the system reserved partition, since the information of any other partition that does not contain essential operating system data can be easily backed up or exported by any other conventional storage medium, such as USB.

 AOMEI Backupper is a professional data backup software.
-This software was designed to perform all kinds of backup processes with great ease and includes a feature that will assist you step by step to clone a disk or partition with total security.
+This software was designed to perform all kinds of backup processes with great ease and includes a feature that will assist you to step by step to clone a disk or partition with total security.

 Below I will show you how to use it.